-he COVID-19 pandemic and its aftermath have led doomsday predictors to opine sneeringly that when sustaining life on earth itself is a growing concern, the least said about saving the day for companies and entrepreneurs as a going concern the better.
+The COVID-19 pandemic and its aftermath have led doomsday predictors to opine sneeringly that when sustaining life on earth itself is a growing concern, the least said about saving the day for companies and entrepreneurs as a going concern the better.
 With possibilities of rise in defaults triggered primarily by disruption of cash-flows across economic sectors, human endurance, economic resilience, and zeal for innovative policy -all are being put to test.
 In moving forward, the key measures from a resolution perspective can be tailor-made in relation to potential phases of the current crisis.
 In the Indian context, policy options have been triaged and consolidated in the form of 'Atma Nirbhar Bharat' initiative as announced on May 17, 2020, which inter-alia highlighted the key steps, including reforms in the Insolvency and Bankruptcy Code, 2016 (IBC/Code), for further enhancement in 'Ease of Doing Business'.

 In March, 2020, the threshold amount of default required to initiate an insolvency proceeding was increased from Rs.1 lakh to Rs.1 crore, with intent to prevent MSMEs from being pushed into insolvency for their inability to meet repayment obligations caused due to business disruptions.
 In June, 2020, promulgation of Insolvency and Bankruptcy Code (Amendment) Ordinance, 2020 suspended initiation of insolvency proceedings against corporate debtors (CDs) in respect of any default arising during the period the COVID-19 pandemic holds sway.
-The said Ordinance is applicable for the period starting from March 25, 2020, when national lockdown commenced and will continue for six months or such further period, not exceeding one year, as would be decided by the Government depending on the situation on the ground.
-The Ordinance also provides that such defaults shall not be the basis for initiation of insolvency proceeding at any time in future.
+The said Ordinance is applicable for the period starting from March 25, 2020, when national lockdown commenced and will continue for six months or such further period, not exceeding one year, as would be decided by the Government depending on the situation of insolvency proceeding at any time in future.
 This will prevent corporate persons, which are experiencing distress largely on account of the unprecedented situation caused by the pandemic, from being pushed into insolvency proceedings, particularly when it is difficult to find adequate number of resolution applicants to rescue them.